jonmikeli/azureiotdevicesimulator5-dps/README.md

 That may seem a logic next step but I am looking forward reading the feedbacks of both of the simulators in order to take into account the community needs.

-## Description
-The solution is an Azure IoT Device simulator that implements different types of Cloud To Device (C2D) / Device To Cloud (D2C) flows between [Microsoft Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and the simulator.

 <br/>